satijalab/seurat-wrappers/docs/pacmap.md

 ================
 Compiled: 十月 09, 2024

-This vignette demonstrates how to run PaCMAP, which a dimensionality reduction method that can be used for visualization, preserving both local and global structure of the data in original space on a Seurat object.
-If you use this, please cite both papers:
+This vignette demonstrates how to run PaCMAP, a dimensionality reduction method that can be used for providing robust and trustworthy visualization, on a Seurat object.
+If you use our work, please cite both
+papers:

 > *Understanding How Dimension Reduction Tools Work: An Empirical
 > Approach to Deciphering t-SNE, UMAP, TriMap, and PaCMAP for Data
 > Visualization*
 >
-> Yingfan Wang and Haiyang Huang and Cynthia Rudin and Yaron Shaposhnik
+> Yingfan Wang, Haiyang Huang, Cynthia Rudin & Yaron Shaposhnik
 >
 > Journal of Machine Learning Research, 2021
 >